Jas of Rosghel (as never seen before)

 Jas, for one, thought they showed remarkable restraint.

-At least they had allowed her to die first.
+At least they let her die first.

 There was Alya, on her way to lessons with the tutor that Jas no longer saw the need to meet.
 She glanced up from whispering to the winer’s son in time to catch the tail of Jas’ glance, turned a gratifying shade of grey, and scurried on with Jas glaring spears into her back.
 She had been too far away to hear, but she could only imagine the simpering tone.